SiyanH/recipe-finder/README.md

 ## Disclaimer

 This is a group project for *CS5610 Web Development* and the repository was migrated from GitHub Enterprise.
-For maintaining academic intergity, please do NOT reuse any code in this repository if you are working on your project for a related course.
+For maintaining academic integrity, please do NOT reuse any code in this repository if you are working on your project for a related course.